jsoo1/nix-eval-jobs/stream.md

 # Trying to upstream our changes (alterations to our patches needed)

-## Preparation
+## Preparation items of note

+Pretty sick devprodding if, I say so, myself

-- setup a vm with nixos stable iso for demo (also used for actual bug-hunt!)
+- Setup a vm with nixos stable iso for demo (also used for actual bug-hunt!)
-- cloned our fork of nix-eval-jobs, added upstream remote
+- Cloned our fork of nix-eval-jobs, added upstream remote
+- Setup a pretty sweet direnv configuration to keep our dependency source files up to date
+  + see .envrc
+- Added a test file with some test nix expressions to use while debugging.